Miriam-81/miriam-81.github.io/README.md

 # Professional Korean Tutor - Portfolio

 Welcome to my personal portfolio website.
-I am a dedicated and experienced Korean language tutor helping students worldwide master the Korean language from scratch to advanced levels.
+I am a dedicated and experienced Korean language tutor helping students in the UK master the Korean language from scratch to advanced levels.

 - [Live Demo](https://miriam-81.github.io/)
 - [About Me](#about-me)